 The PRT strongly recommends the continuance of a benthic trawl survey in order to provide the necessary information for future stock assessments.
 A long-term benthic sampling program for horseshoe crabs has been repeatedly identified as a critical stock assessment need.
-The pilot trawl study conducted in 2001 clearly showed that this project could provide a statistically reliable estimate of horseshoe crab relative abundance at a relatively low cost.
-If VT is unable to find funding for its research, the PRT recommends a state and federal partnership to fund a 'coastwide' trawl survey.
+This effort provides a statistically reliable estimate of horseshoe crab relative abundance at a relatively low cost.
+If VT is unable to secure congressional funding for its research in the future, the PRT recommends a state and federal partnership to fund or find funding for a 'coastwide' trawl survey.